 Are you currently loving your job?
 I kinda just found what that feels like!
 Are you hating your job?
 Maybe it’s not the best fit for your personality and talents.
 That was me, but I really tried to see the silver-lining while I was there and just continued to learn and gain experience, knowing it would help me land my dream job one day…

-If you’ve made it this far, I just want to encourage you to keep working towards your end goal.
+In this post, I just want to encourage you to keep working towards your end goal.
 Starting this blog has been one of the most important things I’ve done career wise, and here’s why.

 How Blogging Helped Me Land My Dream Job